Trine 2: Goblin Menace expansion

 An expansion pack for the game entitled Trine 2: Goblin Menace was released September 7, 2012.
 It features six new levels, a new story, and several new skills which will also be available in the original game.
 Frozenbyte marketing director Mikael Haveri has also revealed that it will also feature several new puzzles based on light, water, low gravity and magnetic elements.
 The expansion, originally only released for the PC platforms, will be included alongside the Wii U release of the game, and the Wii U is the only non-PC console planned to receive this expansion.

-On February 7, 2013, a Frozebyte representative reported on their website that due to relatively poor sales for Trine 2 on Xbox 360 Live Arcade and PlayStation 3 Network, the conversion for the expansion for these consoles would not be cost effective, thus Trine 2: Goblin Menace will not likely be seen on Xbox 360 or PlayStation 3 in the foreseen future.
+On February 7, 2013, a Frozebyte representative reported on their website that due to relatively poor sales for Trine 2 on Xbox 360 Live Arcade and PlayStation 3 Network, the conversion for the expansion for these consoles would not be cost-effective, thus Trine 2: Goblin Menace was not likely be seen on Xbox 360 or PlayStation 3.

 Director's Cut edition

 The Trine 2: Director's Cut edition, released at first only for Nintendo's Wii U console, features the original game with the Goblin Menace expansion, alongside the enhanced controls that take advantage of the GamePad controller, as well as an exclusive level called the "Dwarven Caverns".
 A multiplayer mode called Magic Mayhem was in development at one point but was later scrapped in favor of more focus on the Dwarven Caverns level.
 Director's Cut edition also features a flexible control scheme, especially for the game's multiplayer mode which is both local and online, where players can, alongside the GamePad, use Wii Remotes, Nunchuks, Wii U Pro Controllers, and even the original Wii Classic Controllers.
 Additionally, Frozenbyte has plans to include some Miiverse support at some point in the future, with Mikael Haveri citing that "it's opening up the possibilities of what you can do in terms of interaction with other players and so on."
 Other additions include minor things such as patching support, although the patching process is currently unknown at this time.
-The Wii U release is the only version of Trine 2 to be available in Japan, released on January 22, 2014 under the title Trine 2: Forest of Mystery and the Power of Three (TRINE 2　三つの力と不可思議の森, TRINE 2 mittsu no chikara to fukashigi no mori).
+The Wii U release is the only version of Trine 2 to be available in Japan, released on January 22, 2014, under the title Trine 2: Forest of Mystery and the Power of Three (TRINE 2　三つの力と不可思議の森, TRINE 2 mittsu no chikara to fukashigi no mori).
 The Japanese release was a courtesy of Nintendo.